KentenRoth/Garden-Project/README.md

 Capacitive Soil Moisture Sensor v1.2 - Soil moisture levels

-ADS1115 - Convers the signal from the soil moisture sensor
+ADS1115 - Converts the signal from the soil moisture sensor

 4 Relay Module - Connects to the water motors